Fergal O'Brien (trainer)

-Fergal O’Brien (born 19 August 1972) is an Irish Grade 1 winning National Hunt trainer based in Gloucestershire.
+Fergal O’Brien (born 19 August 1972) is an Irish Grade 1 winning National Hunt trainer based in Gloucestershire, England.

 Background and early career

 O’Brien was born in Limerick, the youngest of six children.
 When he was four his family moved to Ballina, County Tipperary.
 Although the family was not involved with horses (his father was a bus driver and his mother a cook), two of his brothers left Ireland for England to work in racing.
 When O’Brien was sixteen, in 1989, he attended a course at the British Racing School in Newmarket and then went to work at the stables of Tim Forster in Lambourn.
 Having relinquished his ambition to be a jockey, he moved to the stables of Nigel Twiston-Davies at Naunton in Gloucestershire where he stayed for 19 years, becoming head lad and assistant trainer.
 While working for Nigel Twiston-Davies he helped prepare two Grand National winners, Earth Summit (1998) and Bindaree (2002), and Cheltenham Gold Cup winner Imperial Commander (2010).